 Very few of the original bindings were kept and many volumes found have the final title of the complete work.
 In 1759, the first part of the atlas being complete (14 county maps 3 ), a title page was printed for those subscribers wishing to bind the collected papers together.
 Volume Two with a further 27 county maps was completed in 1763.
+Many subscribers got impatient and seem to have had their accumulated issues bound at different stages of completion: the items held by Adrian Almond and Kit Batten probably belong to this group.
 The whole work was copied by Pieter Meijer (39).

 Size 175 x 195 mm.
 British Statute Miles (15 = 28 mm).

 DEVONSHIRE Divided into its HUNDREDS, containing the City, Burough & Market Towns, with the Roads & Distances.
 By Eman: Bowen Geogr. to His Majesty.
 No imprint.4

 ||H230, BL, AA5 , KB6.

 ||CCXV, H230, B, W, RGS, C.